tangobreath/tangobreath.github.io/teaching-classes.md

 For teachers there is a wealth of techniques here.
-The somatic exercises combined with the mental imagery are great tools to convey posture and movement to students without telling them what to do exactly with words which often does not work.
+The somatic exercises combined with the mental imagery are great tools to convey posture and movement to students without telling them what to do exactly with words which often do not work.
 As teachers we should always be looking for another point of view, another way to coax our students into tango dancers.
 My teaching is very personal to me, so I am likely to have some thought or idea or way of saying something that might surprise you.
 Ultimately, I think you will enjoy my